A Documentary Analysis · Drawn from public FDDs

 Math: $110 ÷ $380 = 28.9%

-METHODOLOGY Operating cost ratio of 62% reflects the average reported in financial performance disclosures (Item 19) for affiliate-owned and franchisee-operated locations across the dumpster and portable container service category for fiscal year 2023.
+METHODOLOGY Operating cost ratio of 62% reflects the average reported in financial performance disclosures (Item 19) across multiple service-business franchise categories for fiscal year 2023.
 Royalty (7%) and required local advertising spend (4%) reflect the median values in Item 6 across that same set of FDDs.
 Local marketing is included because it is contractually required; how effectively it is spent affects outcomes but does not eliminate the obligation.

 — Exhibit B · The Supplier Reality —